guanlanxu/guanlanxu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate and a graduate research assistant of Educational Measurement and Statistics at the University of Iowa.
-My research interests include factor analysis, structural equation modeling, item response theory, and other stastistical modeling.
-I am also pursuing a MS degree in Biostatistics at the University of Iowa.
+I am an associate research scientist at Pearson.
+I hold a Ph.D degree in Educational Measurement and Statistics and a M.S degree in Biostatistics from the University of Iowa.
+My personal interests include item response theory (IRT), structural equation modeling (SEM), equating, and other statistical and machine learning models.
 When I am not doing statistics or data analysis, I like to do yoga or play piano.